Are Probiotics Dead on Arrival? A Research Review

 | |

 More and more consumers worldwide are taking probiotics because of their proven health benefits.
-We know that probiotics can improve digestion and even reduce inflammation, but because probiotics are living organisms, are they dead by the time they arrive to your house in the mail?
+Clinical studies show that probiotics can support optimal gut health and may even improve mental health.

-In this article we'll analyze clinical research to give our take on whether probiotics are likely to be dead on arrival, compare the benefits of whole foods probiotics to supplemental probiotics and summarize the research on the health benefits of probiotic supplementation.
+We'll compare the benefits of whole food probiotics to supplemental probiotics, and summarize the research on the health benefits of probiotic supplementation.

 We'll also share a third-party testing resource that consumers can use to check if a probiotic brand has as many live probiotics as they claim after shipping.